synchronoss/nio-multipart/README.md

     public void onNestedPartStarted(final Map<String, List<String>> headersFromParentPart) {
         // The parser identified that the current part contains a nested multipart body
         // The headers are provided in the headersFromParentPart
-        // Like for the level 0 parts, the parser will notify the sub parts completion via the methods onPartReady(...) and onFormFieldPartReady(...)
+        // Like for the level 0 parts, the parser will notify the sub parts completion via the methods onPartFinished(...) and onFormFieldPartFinished(...)
         // When the nested multipart body is finished, the parser will call onNestedPartFinished() }